 A stunning waterfall while in transit to Jomsom is Rupse Fall.
 This fall is around a two-hour drive away from Jomsom.
 For many local and international visitors, it is a resting point.

-The Rupse fall is more than 300 meters tall, which slides via steep, rough slopes.
+The Rupse fall is more than 300 meters tall and slides via steep, rough slopes.
 During summer and winter, the fall is minimal, yet it increases by around 10 folds during the monsoon season.
 Numerous voyagers prefer the highway from Beni to Jomsom to visit this impeccable fall while in transit to Jomsom.

 Nepal’s the windiest place in Kagbeni.
 The power of Kagbeni’s wind rivals that of a medium-scale hurricane.
 Kagbeni lies on the way to Muktinath, which is about three hours from Jomsom.
 This windy place has ancient monasteries and museums along with being one of the oldest settlements of Jomsom, as already stated before.